 - Sensible spending:

 Don't stop buying your favourites, just be practical with what you can afford to splurge on.
 Check out the Spending Tracker app to help you try and budget.

-Try talking to a flatmate or course friend about your worries and get involved with what they're doing, or join a society or club, attend a Social Programme event like Sunday Snacks.
+Try talking to a flatmate or course friend about your worries and get involved with what they're doing.
+You can also join a society or club or attend a Social Programme event.
 It's not too late, so don't be shy.
 Isolating yourself will make things seem worse.
-You can even chat with your Student Welfare Mentor.
-If someone is being overpowering or negative, step away and focus on other friends.
+You can even chat with your Wellbeing Rep. If someone is being overpowering or negative, step away and focus on other friends.